Purpose and Applicability

 - Immediately report the incident to the PI or lab supervisor, as all injuries from lab incidents exposures and near miss incidents should be reported to these individuals.

-- Paid students, staff and faculty should complete FROI online within 24 hours of the incident or as soon as possible.
+- Paid students, staff and faculty should complete a First Repor of Injury (FROI) online within 24 hours of the incident or as soon as possible.
 If the individual is unable to complete the FROI right away, the supervisor can complete one for him/her.
 The FROI can be accessed by:

 Unbroken/Broken Glassware Disposal

-- Do not handle broken glass with bare hands.
-Use appropriate cut-resistant gloves to handle broken glass.
+- Do not handle broken glass with bare hands, use appropriate cut-resistant gloves.

 - Use forceps, tongs, scoops, or other mechanical devices for removing or retrieving broken glass from the work area or a fume hood.